Skip to content

 All Works in Curationist’s archives can be reproduced and used freely.
 How to attribute this Work:

-Unknown, Mummy with an Inserted Panel Portrait of a Youth, 80–100.
+Unknown, Mummy with an Inserted Panel Portrait of a Youth, A.D.
+80–100.
 Metropolitan Museum of Art.
-A mummy from the Roman Imperial period in Egypt includes a panel portrait of a young man inserted over the face, likely depicting the deceased.
+This mummy, dating to the Roman Imperial period in Egypt, is rare in that its panel portrait—likely of the deceased—remains affixed to the body.
 Public Domain.

 Help us improve this content!